Helen Maria Chesnutt

-Helen Maria Chesnutt (1880–1969) was a teacher of Latin and the author of an influential biography and Latin text book.
+Helen Maria Chesnutt (December 6, 1880 – August 7, 1969) was an American teacher of Latin and the author of an influential biographies and Latin text books.
 She was African American.

 Family life

 Helen Maria Chesnutt was born in Fayetteville, North Carolina in 1880.
 Her parents were the author Charles Chesnutt, said to be the first important black American novelist, and Susan Perry.

 Education

 Helen Maria Chesnutt attended Smith College with her sister Ethel, living off-campus as did Otelia Cromwell, the only other black student attending Smith College at this time.
 The Chesnutt sisters moved to four different addresses during their time at Smith: boarding houses at 95 West Street (1st year), 10 Green Street (2nd year), 36 Green Street (3rd year), and as seniors at 30 Green Street.

 A diary entry by English Professor Mary Jordan gives a glimpse of the sisters' experiences at Smith College, which appear not to have been happy.
 She wrote that the "Chesnutt girls are having a hard time with the color line...".

 In 1902 Helen Chesnutt graduated with a B.A. from Smith College, only a year after Otelia Cromwell became the college's first African American graduate, but it was not until 1925 that she would earn an M.A. in Latin from Columbia University.